 Start by going to the Pricing page and selecting the license level that best suits your tracking requirements.
 Download the plugin zip file from your account page once your license is active.

 You must now log in or create a Google account (if you already don’t have one).

-Open the Google Analytics website, and then click the Start for Free or Sign in to Analytics links in the top right corner of the page to get started.
+Open the Google Analytics website, and then click the Start for Free or Sign in to Analytics links in the top right corner to get started.

-The next step is to log in to your Google account, if you already have one, or to establish a new Google account by clicking the Create account option.
+The next step is to log in to your Google account, if you already have one, or establish a new one by clicking the Create account option.

 Step 3: Establish a Google Analytics Property